Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 3. Tour of Ninefold Distillery and Cocktail Making

-When planning a visit to Dumfries and Galloway, a tour of a rum distillery might not be the first thing that springs to mind.
+When planning a visit to the region, a tour of a rum distillery might not be the first thing that springs to mind of things to do in Dumfries and Galloway.
 As lovely as the south of Scotland is, it’s not quite the exotic paradise of the Caribbean, where you’d usually enjoy a rum punch.

 Dumfries and Galloway likes to surprise its visitors, however, and is home to the Ninefold Rum Distillery, owned by the lovely Kit Carruthers.
 The first rum distillery in the south of Scotland, Kit makes his rum from scratch in a Scottish-made copper pot, producing an unaged pure single rum, alongside the distillery’s signature Dormont spiced rum.